How to Calculate Commission of Different Types

 Even when they’ve reached their sales target, an agent will be motivated to continue making sales.
 Of course, this can help your company reach its business goals.
 Indeed, any type of bonus can be encouraging for employees.
 However, when you’re raising commissions according to different tiers, there’s a stronger motivational boost.
 It’s likely for your agents to strive for more closed deals so they can move to higher levels.

-What Are the Disadvantages of a Tiered Commission?
+What re the disadvantages of a tiered Commission?

 As more agents reach higher tiers, you will notice a fluctuating trend in your sales payroll.
 So, if your company is not prepared to give commissions during special, high-sale seasons, you may be caught off-guard.
 If you’re going to choose this commission model, make sure you have enough resources to cover the bonuses of top-performing agents.